mariohernandez/mariohernandezio/src/blog/vitejs.md

 ### Building your app for the first time

+#### Getting a consistent environment

-In front-end development, it is important everyone in your team use the same version of NodeJS while working on your project.
-This ensures consistency in your app's behavior for everyone in your team.
-Discrepancies in the node version your team uses on your project can lead to unconsistencies when the app is built.
-A way to ensure your team is using the same node version for your app is by adding a **.nvmrc** file in the root of your project.
-This file specifies the node version your app uses.
-By the way, not all the apps you or team works on need to use the same node version as other apps.
+In front-end development, it is important everyone in your team use the same version of NodeJS while working in the same project.
+This ensures consistency in your project's behavior for everyone in your team.
+Differences in the node version your team uses can lead to inconsistencies when the project is built.
+One way to ensure your team is using the same node version when working in the same project, is by adding a **.nvmrc** file in the root of your project.
+This file specifies the node version your project uses.
+The node version is unique to each project, which means different projects can use different node versions.

 * In the root of your theme, create a file called `.nvmrc` (mind the dot)
 * Inside **.nvmrc** add the following: `v20.14.0`